 When 17-year-old Veronica's pregnancy test is positive, she knows right away what she wants to do: she has an Ivy League acceptance and dreams of being the first person in her family to graduate from college, and a baby doesn't fit in those plans.
 But in Missouri, she'd need parental consent to get an abortion, and her conservative parents will never give it.
 The alternative is a 900 mile trip to a clinic in Alberquerque, but when she asks her boyfriend to drive her, he proposes marriage instead — and reveals he deliberately sabotaged their birth control.
 Now Veronica has to turn to her ex-best friend Bailey; at least Bailey has a car.
 This important story demystifies abortion and builds empathy, and also celebrates the friendships that will support you when you need them most.

 17-year-old Danger Danielle Warren doesn't live up to her name: ever since she lost an eye in a childhood accident she's been a prisoner to her fears and believes that everything wrong with her family is her fault.
 So when her distant father, Cougar — a reality TV show survivalist — invites her to join him to film the next episode, Danny is sure this is her chance to prove herself.
 Then their small plane crashes in the Amazon rainforest, leaving her stranded with her father, teen movie idol Gus Price, and the camera crew... which keeps filming despite the accident.
-To her surprise, though, Danny discovers she has unexpected strength that will see her through all the dangers that face her — and realizes that she has nothing to prove.
+To her surprise, however, Danny discovers she has unexpected strength that will see her through the dangers that face her — and realizes that she has nothing to prove.
 This tense survival story also explores how you can grow when you embrace who you really are.

 12-year-old Hanako and her family were imprisoned by her own country in World War II, just because of their Japanese heritage, and then coerced into relinquishing their citizenship, forcing them to move to Japan.
 But their new country is in desperate straights post-war, including the small village outside of Hiroshima where her grandparents live.
 Compassionate Hanako wants to help, but her family doesn't even enough for themselves.
 Still, her grandfather's explanation about kintsukuroi — fixing broken items with gold lacquer to make them stronger and more beautiful — gives her hope for a future where her family is the gold that mends the wounds.
 Hanako shines in this emotional story about the aftermath of World War II and the Japanese internment.